-This section provides instructions on how to perform a backup operation using the Rescue and Recovery program.
+To perform a backup operation using the Rescue and Recovery program on the Windows 7 operating system, do the following:

 - 1. From the Windows desktop, click Start → All Programs → Lenovo PC Experience → Lenovo Tools → Enhanced Backup and Restore.
 The Rescue and Recovery program opens. - 2.
-In the Rescue and Recovery main window, click the Launch advanced Rescue and Recovery arrow.

-3. Click Back up your hard drive and select backup operation options.
+In the Rescue and Recovery main window, click the Launch advanced Rescue and Recovery arrow. - 3.
+Click Back up your hard drive and select backup operation options.
 Then, follow the instructions on the screen to complete the backup operation.